peterducai/etcd-tools/workflow.md

 ## Object size

-If secret holds huge token, certifikate or SSH key, it might get performance problem even with less secrets than 8k.
+If secret holds huge token, certifikate or SSH key, it might get performance problem even with less secrets than 8k (on small to medium cluster).